ALA 370: Mindfulness and Peace Global Leadership

 May 6-27, 2025

-This spring, ten students will join BLI Director Ram Mahalingam for a three-week course at the Japan Center for Michigan Universities (JCMU) in Hikone, Japan, with excursions to Hiroshima and other noteworthy locations.
+This spring, ten students joined BLI Director Ram Mahalingam for a three-week course at the Japan Center for Michigan Universities (JCMU) in Hikone, Japan, with excursions to Hiroshima and other noteworthy locations.
 ALA 370: Mindfulness and Peace Global Leadership explores mindful leadership through an interdisciplinary lens to develop a holistic perspective on Global Peace Leadership.

 The main goal of this course is to provide a critical interdisciplinary perspective for mindful leadership, drawing from mindfulness research in psychology, creativity, and humanistic management.
-Students will develop a holistic perspective on Global Peace Leadership to navigate the leadership challenges of an increasingly disconnected and divided community around the globe.
+Students develop a holistic perspective on Global Peace Leadership to navigate the leadership challenges of an increasingly disconnected and divided community around the globe.

-2025 cohort,
+2025 cohort

 • Felix Lahann